Uncanny X-Men: 1975–1991: Chris Claremont era

 Writer Chris Claremont looks through a copy of a hardcover X-Men volume that collects many of the issues he wrote, March 2012.

 X-Men was relaunched in May 1975 with Giant-Size X-Men #1, by Len Wein and Dave Cockrum.
 The title featured a new, international team consisting of Scott Summers (Cyclops) of the United States, Ireland's Sean Cassidy (Banshee), the Japanese mutant Shiro Yoshida (Sunfire), and James "Logan" Howlett (Wolverine) from Canada, along with new characters Ororo Munroe (Storm) from Kenya, the German Kurt Wagner (Nightcrawler), Piotr "Peter" Rasputin (Colossus) from Russia in the Soviet Union, and John Proudstar (Thunderbird), a Native American.
 The original plan was to continue Giant-Size X-Men as a quarterly, but instead original stories were printed in the book, again initially bimonthly.

 Chris Claremont's first issue as writer, #94, featured all the original X-Men leaving the team with the exception of Cyclops.
 Sunfire also left, having agreed to assist the X-Men on one successful mission only.
 Thunderbird was killed in #95.
-Moira MacTaggert, a human ally of the X-Men, and later to be established as a former fiancé of Xavier, debuted in #96.
+Moira MacTaggert, a human ally of the X-Men, and later to be established as a former fiancée of Xavier, debuted in #96.
 Marvel Girl became Phoenix in issue #101.
 This was followed by the first Shi'ar space opera story.
 Cockrum was replaced as penciller by John Byrne as of #108.
 Byrne became co-plotter, and during his run the series became a monthly title again.

 The series title was changed to The Uncanny X-Men with issue #114 (October 1978).

 For the remainder of the decade, the X-Men fought enemies such as Steven Lang and his Sentinels, Magneto, Banshee's cousin Black Tom Cassidy and Cain Marko/Juggernaut, the Shi'ar Erik the Red and the Imperial Guard, Arcade, Wolverine's former colleagues, the Canadian superhero team Alpha Flight, and MacTaggert's son Proteus.
 In 2010, Comics Bulletin ranked Claremont and Byrne's run on The X-Men second on its list of the "Top 10 1970s Marvels".

 The "Dark Phoenix Saga" in 1980 led to a change in the line-up of the team, with the death of Phoenix (Jean Grey), and Cyclops leaving the team to mourn her.
 Comics writers and historians Roy Thomas and Peter Sanderson observed that "'The Dark Phoenix Saga' is to Claremont and Byrne what 'the Galactus Trilogy' is to Stan Lee and Jack Kirby.
 It is a landmark in Marvel history, showcasing its creators' work at the height of their abilities."
 The storyline also saw the introduction of recurring antagonists the Hellfire Club, and its Inner Circle consisting of Sebastian Shaw, Emma Frost, Harry Leland, Donald Pierce, along with Mastermind, previously a member of Magneto's Brotherhood.
 Teenage mutant Kitty Pryde/Shadowcat was introduced in #129 (Jan.
 1980) and joined the X-Men in #139.
 Alison Blaire/Dazzler, a disco-singing, roller-skating mutant, was introduced in #130 (Feb.
 1980), but did not join the team, instead having a solo title.